dogukansahil/cachemap/README.md

 # Cache Map
 Cache Map is a simple and user-friendly map application.
 This application allows you to display locations on a map using the OpenStreetMap and Leaflet.js libraries.
 It is specifically created for educational purposes.
+* Note: I'm working on cross-share encryption and a separate database.
+Developed with OpenAI.

 ## Features
 * Add Locations: You can add locations by clicking on the map.
 The latitude and longitude coordinates are automatically populated in the input fields.